Johannesburg, South Africa — City Guide 2026

 - Keyes Art Mile (Rosebank) — Free.
 Houses Everard Read (Africa’s oldest commercial gallery, est. 1913) and CIRCA Gallery.
 Monthly Keyes Art Nights.
 Short walk from Gautrain.

 - Victoria Yards (Lorentzville) — A restored industrial complex with artist studios, artisan workshops, and urban farming.
+First-Sunday open studios.
 Growing creative hub.

 - Arts on Main (Maboneng) — Home to William Kentridge’s studio.
 Galleries and Market on Main (Sundays).